vitejs/vite/docs/guide/troubleshooting.md

 ### Vite detects a file change but the HMR is not working

-Probably you are importing a file with different case.
+You may be importing a file with a different case.
 For example, `src/foo.js` exists and `src/bar.js` contains:

 ```js
 import './Foo.js' // should be './foo.js'